-- Available in every state - Proven to help tobacco users quit - Best outcomes with multiple sessions + NRT - Remove barriers - Cost-effective - Tobacco users who receive medications and quitline counseling have a 30% greater chance of quitting compared to using medications alone.3 - State quitlines eliminate barriers that may be present with in-person cessation interventions because they are free to callers, often available evenings and weekends, convenient, provide services that may not be available locally, and reduce disparities in access to care.25 - The Community Preventive Services Taskforce has concluded that quitlines are cost-effective based on a review of 27 studies.6 - Three strategies have been proven to be especially effective in promoting quitline use:6 - Wide-reaching health communications campaigns through channels such as television, radio, newspapers, and cigarette pack health warning labels that provide tobacco cessation messaging and the Quitline phone number. - o Offering tobacco cessation medication and nicotine replacement therapy through the quitline. - Referral to the quitline by a health care provider.
+- Available in every state - Proven to help tobacco users quit - Best outcomes with multiple sessions + Nicotine Replacement Therapy - Remove barriers - Tobacco users who receive medications and quitline counseling have a 30% greater chance of quitting compared to using medications alone.3 - State quitlines eliminate barriers that may be present with in-person cessation interventions because they are free to callers, often available evenings and weekends, convenient, provide services that may not be available locally, and reduce disparities in access to care.25 - The Community Preventive Services Task Force has concluded that quitlines are cost-effective based on a review of 27 studies.6 - Three strategies have been proven to be especially effective in promoting quitline use:6 - Wide-reaching health communications campaigns through channels such as television, radio, newspapers, and cigarette pack health warning labels that provide tobacco cessation messaging and the quitline phone number. - o Offering tobacco cessation medication and nicotine replacement therapy through the quitline. - Referral to the quitline by a health care provider.

-Assuring Quitline Service Best Practices for Virginians
+Assuring Quitline Service Best Practices

-Quit Now Virginia is operated and evaluated in line with North American Quitline Consortium (NAQC) best practices.
-Since the inception of the VAQL in 2006, Virginia has selected Optum as its quitline service vendor.
+Quit Now Virginia is operated and evaluated in line with North American Quitline Consortium (NAQC) Best Practices.
+Quit Now Virginia has been operated by Optum in collaboration with the State of Virginia since 2006.

 Optum specializes in behavioral coaching to help people identify health risks and modify their behaviors so they may avoid or manage chronic illness and live longer, healthier lives.
-Five large federal- and state-funded randomized clinical trials have demonstrated the effectiveness of Optum's tobacco cessation program.^{26,27,28,29,30}
+Five large federal- and state-funded randomized clinical trials have demonstrated the effectiveness of Optum's tobacco cessation program.^{26, 27, 28, 29, 30}